nunofonseca/fastq_utils/README.md

 #### Dependencies

-zlib (http://zlib.net) version 1.2.11 or latest is required to compile fastq_utils.
+samtools (version 0.1.19) and zlib (http://zlib.net) version 1.2.11 or latest are required to compile fastq_utils.
+The [install_deps.sh] (https://github.com/nunofonseca/fastq_utils/blob/master/install_deps.sh) script in the toplevel folder tries to download and compile the dependencies.

 #### Getting sources